renanchavess/eternot-myacc/README.md

-# MyAAC
+# Crystal Server MyAAC

-MyAAC is a free and open-source Automatic Account Creator (AAC) written in PHP.
+Crystal Server MyAAC is a free and open-source Automatic Account Creator (AAC) written in PHP.
 It supports only MySQL databases.

 ### Requirements